Melo04/neural-style-transfer/README.md

 ## __Content/Style Tradeoff__
 The relative weight of the style and content can be controlled.

-Here we render a lion photograph image with an increasing style weight applied to the style of [Amadeo Cardoso](https://en.citaliarestauro.com/amadeo-de-souza-cardoso-a-fabulous-painter/)
+Example below renders a lion photograph image with an increasing style weight applied to the style of [Amadeo Cardoso](https://en.citaliarestauro.com/amadeo-de-souza-cardoso-a-fabulous-painter/)

 <div align="center">
 <img src="./img/lion.jpg" height="220px">